magnusjt/sudoku/README.md

 - 2-string kite (This is just an x chain with 4 cells, but quite a bit easier to spot)
 - Finned fish
 - Sashimi fish
-- More Chains (grouped will solve some more shiz)
+- Chains needs more love.
+Not very performant, and the grouped chains are bit icky.
 - ALS (almost locked set.
 Find the one thing missing for a different technique, and use that in a chain)